nskybytskyi/nskybytskyi.github.io/readme.md

 <h3>The beginning</h3>
 <p>
     In university I got interested in programming, especially in competitive.
-It didn't come easy to me, as I failed to get <em>excellent</em> in my freshman pogramming course.
+It didn't come easy to me, as I failed to get <em>excellent</em> in my freshman programming course.
 I eventually proceeded to get 100/100 in my next programming course, entered <a href="https://yandexdataschool.com/">Yandex School of Data Analysis</a> after my sophomore year.
 </p>

 <blockquote class="blockquote text-center">